bendavis78/paper-date-picker/README.md

 plunker, jsbin, jsfiddle, etc. You can use the following plunker as a starting
 point: http://plnkr.co/edit/9c787GHiBzX7zI5x6gsX

+# Contributing

+Pull requests are welcome and greatly appreciated.
+However, in order to speed up the review process, pull requests will not be merged if they include multiple unrelated changes (eg: "Fix for XYZ and other tweaks").
+Also, don't include "opinionated" changes that aren't necessary for the feature or bugfix.

 ---

 If you find this component useful, please show your support by donating to